Brett Elliott: Coaching career

 In 2012, Elliott was hired as the graduate assistant for the offense at Mississippi State University.
 In 2015, Elliott is served as the co-offensive coordinator and quarterback's coach for James Madison University.
-In 2016, Elliott went to Texas State University where he served as Offensive Coordinator and QB Coach.
-On February 7, 2017 news broke that he would be returning to Mississippi State as the quarterbacks coach replacing Brian Johnson who left MSU to become offensive coordinator at Houston.
+In 2016, Elliott went to Texas State University where he served as offensive coordinator and QB coach.
+On February 7, 2017, news broke that he would be returning to Mississippi State as the quarterbacks coach replacing Brian Johnson who left MSU to become offensive coordinator at Houston.
 In March 2018, it was announced that Elliot would be rejoining the coaching staff of Texas State football as the quarterbacks coach.
-Since 2019, Elliott has been the co-offensive coordinator and quarterbacks coach for the Linfield Wildcats.
+From 2019 to 2024, Elliott was the co-offensive coordinator and quarterbacks coach for Linfield.

+On January 29, 2025, Elliot was named head football coach for Lewis & Clark College.